 The Salzstadl, where salt was once stored, is not only a restaurant but also provides a venue where a wide range of public performances are held including receitals and concerts of contemporary music.

 Among the concerts held are those hosted by That’s Jazz is based.
-See www.thatsjazz.at.
-Initiated by Andreas Mayerhofer, the jazz pianist who lives in Stein, see www.andreasmayerhofer.at for a more in depth look behind the scenes.
+Initiated by Andreas Mayerhofer, the jazz pianist who lives in Stein, Mayerhofer’s Réflexions sur La Bohème can only be described as an absolute achievement of modern jazz.
+For details of the That’s Jazz program, see www.thatsjazz.at.
+For a more in depth look behind the scenes see: www.andreasmayerhofer.at.
 Also living in Krems is the composer Martin Theodor Gut, who together with Günter Rabl organises, Am Sound, a series of autumn concerts which are mainly held in the Ursula Chapel behind the vicarage of Krems Parish Church.

 For more on Martin Theodor Gut and his music see the Reloading Humanism „People“ page.
 For news on Gut’s ensemble, Brennstein, see www.brennstein.at.
 Another active musician is Martin Ptak.
 See www.martinptak.com.